irrequietus/shellapi/README.txt

 environment, just running odsel.sh -q <filename> will do a quick run of odsel code through odsel_vsiq().
 This is now available also in the master branch.

+IMPORTANT NOTICE: the files in examples directory (.odsel) are designed to work with the upcoming odsel_vsiq() *ONLY* as of 29/11/2010.
+The older odsel syntax is for the time being locked into odsel_vsi() without any change / fix since it is to be deprecated.

 1. Compatibility Notes
 ======================